-Frenulum in the mouth - possible problems, treatments, and frenectomy
+Frenulum in the mouth: possible problems, treatments, and frenectomy

 What Is a Frenum (frenulum)?

 In our mouth, most people have two groups of tissue called frenums found in and around the gums and teeth.
 It is a piece of really soft tissue that appears as a thin line between the gums and lips.
 You can find it on the top and the bottom of your oral cavity.
-There's also a frenum that extends along the bottom of the tongue and connects to the bottom of the mouth just behind the teeth.
-Different people have different frenums.
-It can vary in length and thickness.

 Occasionally a frenum can get stretched or torn from kissing, eating, or wearing oral appliances like braces.
 Although this type of injury may bleed a lot, normally there’s no need for stitching or other serious medical procedure.
 Nevertheless, some dentists suggest treating a person with a cut frenum for indications of physical, cause this type of injury can often be a sign of abuse.